rkuma183/wilsonmar.github.io/_posts/2016-11-03-powershell-rest-api.md

             LDeye-_-N82E16881147042
    </pre>

+0. BLAH: I get an error from this, but it's here for future referene.

-0. To make the response clickable, feed the response through the
+   To make the response clickable, feed the response through the
    <a target="_blank" href="http://go.microsoft.com/fwlink/p/?linkid=293997">
    `out-gridview` cmdlet</a>
    <a target="_blank" href="https://technet.microsoft.com/en-us/library/ff730930.aspx">